DaniiBlack/tictactoe/README.md

 2. I would like to allow players to select their own avatar
 3. The page could be much more pleasing to look at
 4. The screen does not yet render who won

+## Thank you for visiting us here in the wonderful world of Git.

+![Even you ended up here by accident] (https://giphy.com/gifs/t0VhbXmHET4qY/html5) " width="300">